CommE2E/comm/docs/dev_environment.md

 yarn dev
 ```

-You should now be able to load the web app in your web browser at http://localhost/comm/, and the landing page at http://localhost/commlanding/.

 This command runs three processes.
 The first two are to keep the `dist` folder updated whenever the `src` folder changes.
 They are “watch” versions of the same Babel and `rsync` commands we used to initially create the `dist` folder (before running the `generate-olm-config.js` script above).
 The final process is `nodemon`, which is similar to `node` except that it restarts whenever any of its source files (in the `dist` directory) changes.

 Note that if you run `yarn dev` in `keyserver` right after `yarn cleaninstall`, before Webpack is given a chance to build `app.build.cjs`/`landing.build.cjs` files, then Node will crash when it attempts to import those files.
 Just make sure to run `yarn dev` (or `yarn prod`) in `web` or `landing` before attempting to load the corresponding webpages.